 An effective strategy for making a more “green” concrete is to replace the portland cement (the binding component with large energy and CO2 footprints) with industrial by-products (IBP) such as fly ash, blast furnace slag, and waste glass.
-Major questions exist, however, in assuring the performance of these concretes, as evidenced by the fact that the industry-average portland cement replacement in ready-mix concrete was only 15% in 2008, despite the availability of tens of millions of tons of IBP materials that end up in landfills each year.
+Major questions exist, however, in assuring the performance of these concretes, as evidenced by the fact that the industry-average portland cement replacement in ready-mix concrete was only 18% in 2008, despite the availability of tens of millions of tons of IBP materials that end up in landfills each year.
 This project will overcome the measurement science barriers to increasing the percentage of IBP in concrete by providing the industry with the metrics and guidance for the design, construction, and durability of green concrete.
-This work, done in partnership with concrete specifiers, producers, contractors, and owners, will provide the knowledge to confidently use a more sustainable form of concrete.
+This work, done in partnership with concrete specifiers, producers, contractors, and owners, will provide the knowledge base to confidently use these more sustainable concretes.

 Objective: To develop and deliver the measurement science identified by industry for assuring the performance of Industrial-by-Product (IBP) low-carbon footprint concretes with up to 50% by mass of the cement replaced by IBPs by 2015.